rameez-mrq/Leaderboards/README.md

 A modern leaderboard application built with SvelteKit to display student MAP scores for the CS7IS3 Search Engine assignment.

+## 📚 For Students

+**👉 [See STUDENT-GUIDE.md](./STUDENT-GUIDE.md) for complete instructions on:**
+- Setting up GitHub secrets for leaderboard submission
+- Running the evaluation workflow
+- Understanding how scores are automatically submitted
+- Troubleshooting common issues

+The guide covers everything you need to get your scores on the leaderboard!

 ## Development

 ```sh